Vulnerability Assessment

 bunzip2 com.ubuntu.$(lsb_release -cs).usn.oval.xml.bz2

-Check the content of the XML file and analyse its structure.
-Take one vulnerability, such as CVE-2018-3174 and identify the test that is conducted to determine the existence of the vulnerability.
+Check the content of the XML file and analyze its structure.
+Take one vulnerability, such as USN-7792-1 and CVE-2025-32728 and identify the test that is conducted to determine the existence of the vulnerability.

 Using OpenSCAP you can evaluate the OVAL and generate an html report for all definitions: